A Survey on Cross-domain Recommendation: Taxonomies, Methods, and Future Directions

-With the rapid development of informatization and digitalization, the amount of information grows exponentially.
-As for recommendation systems, more and more users register and use a service or system, a large number of new products or items are produced and released every day, and tens of billions of user logs are generated every moment.
-All these components lead to the generation of a large volume of huge datasets, which presents a great challenge to whether proposed recommendation models can be really applied to real-world applications.
-On the one hand, the storage of large-scale datasets takes up a lot of space; on the other hand, the increase in the number of users and items also causes the growth of model parameters, which puts higher requirements on the computation power of the machines.
-At the same time, when complex and deep models meet large-scale datasets, the efficiency and timeliness of the models become critical, especially when deployed to real-world systems.
-The problems mentioned above become more serious in cross-domain recommendation because the integration of information from multiple domains makes datasets of cross-domain recommendation several times that of single-domain recommendation.
-Therefore, the scalability of models is an issue that must be considered and studied in future cross-domain recommendation research.
+The scalability of recommendation systems refers to whether the proposed models can perform recommendations effectively and timely when facing large-scale datasets.
+Model scalability is attracting more and more attention which is because, with the rapid development of informatization and digitalization, the amount of information grows exponentially.
+For recommendation systems, more and more users register and use a service or system, a large number of new products or items are produced and released every day, and tens of billions of user logs are generated every moment.
+All these components lead to the generation of a large volume of huge datasets, which presents a great challenge to the scalability of the proposed recommendation models when applied to real-world applications.
+For cross-domain recommendation, there are two main challenges in designing scalable models of cross-domain recommendation.
+On the one hand, compared with single-domain recommendation models, cross-domain recommendation models generally have more complex structures as they need to transfer knowledge across domains.
+On the other hand, cross-domain recommendation integrates information from multiple domains.
+This indicates that the size of datasets becomes much larger than that of datasets in single-domain recommendation.
+Therefore, cross-domain recommendation typically requires longer training time.